Here are some common questions

 Q: Which route is most popular?

-A: The Kosciuszko Walk from the Kosciuszko Express ski lift from the
+A: There are three routes but most people use the easy Thredbo trail from the Kosciuszko Express ski lift from the

 village of Thredbo by far.
 It is 8 miles round trip with an elevation gain from 6,354'